awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 After installing the AWS CLI version 1 with `pip`, add the `aws` program to your operating system's `PATH` environment variable\.
 With an MSI installation, this should happen automatically, but you might need to set it manually if the `aws` command doesn't run after you install it\.

 If this command returns a response, then you should be ready to run the tool\.
-The where command, by default, shows where in the system PATH it found the specified program:
+The `where` command, by default, shows where in the system `PATH` it found the specified program\.

 ```
 C:\> where aws
 C:\Program Files\Amazon\AWSCLI\bin\aws.exe
 ```

-You can find where the aws program is installed by running the following command\.
+You can find where the `aws` program is installed by running the following command\.

 ```
 C:\> where c:\ aws
 C:\Program Files\Python37\Scripts\aws
 ```

-If instead, the `where` command returns the following error, then it is not in the system PATH and you can't run it by simply typing its name\.
+If the `where` command returns the following error, it's not in the system `PATH` and you can't run it by simply typing its name\.

 ```
 C:\> where c:\ aws
 INFO: Could not find files for the given pattern(s).
 ```

-In that case, run the where command with the `/R path` parameter to tell it to search all folders, and look then you must add the path manually\.
-Use the command line or Windows Explorer to discover where it is installed on your computer\.
+In that case, run the `where` command with the `/R path` parameter to tell it to search all folders, and then add the path manually\.
+Use the command line or File Explorer to discover where it is installed on your computer\.

 ```
 C:\> where /R c:\ aws